Universality of scaling of correlations across probability distributions: Discussion

-We note that what is said above is only confirmed for systems defined on a lattice, where the variable defining the state of the system at a lattice site take the same possible values on every lattice site.
+We note that what is said above is only confirmed for systems defined on a lattice, where the variable defining the state of the system at a lattice site takes the same possible values on every lattice site.
 These values are also finite.
-The result that the way the correlations decays in systems having long range order described by any arbitrary probability distributions, are similar to statistical models on a lattice at criticality is a new addition to the conception of universality classes in physics.
+The result that the way the correlations decay in systems having long range order described by any arbitrary probability distributions, are similar to statistical models on a lattice at criticality is a new addition to the understanding of universality classes in physics.
 Critical nature has been hypothesized in non statistical mechanical systems going from retinal neurons \cite{bialek}, to natural images \cite{images}, which could be represented as systems on a lattice.
 Our result above says that irrespective of the actual probability distributions describing the statistics of these systems, the scaling exponents if measured would fall into universality classes of statistical mechanical models.
-The result in the paper could also aid in the working out analytically the critical exponents of universality class of statistical mechanical models, by choosing appropriate probability distributions, instead of the Boltzmann distribution in which the calculation is tedious.
-It would be an interesting to check the carry over of the result of the paper to continuous systems.
+The result in the paper could also aid in the working out analytically the critical exponents of of statistical mechanical models at criticality, by considering appropriate alternative probability distributions, instead of the Boltzmann distribution in which the calculation is tedious.